chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-policies-cli.md

 chainctl policies view
 ```

 A menu will appear, prompting you to select the policy you'd like to inspect.
 To avoid using the interactive menu, you can follow the `view` subcommand with the name or identification number of the policy you want to inspect.
+In this example, we are passing the example policy name `enforce-policy`.

 ```sh
 chainctl policies view enforce-policy